-FOR PATIENT TO SIGN I \\\\\\ (full name) appoint \\\\\\ (full name) as my post-operative caretaker for my surgery on (date).
-I understand that the doctors recommend that I have qualified 24 hour nursing care, but I choose this person as my caretaker and accept the risk of my decision.
-I also understand that my private medical information will be disclosed to my caretaker as needed to help with my recovery.
-I also understand that any failure on the part of my caretaker does not create a liability to AFBPS, which is not responsible for my choice in caretaker and his/her abilities.
-I remain solely responsible for my decision.
-Patient Signature: FOR CARETAKER TO SIGN \\\\\ (full name) agree to care for \\\\\ during the post-operative period of 24 hours or more as necessary after surgery on \\\ \\\\\ (date).
-I do not take this obligation lightly and understand that I could be liable for failure to care for the patient properly.
-I will keep patient's medical information confidential and will not disclose said information to anyone except those people involved in patient's care.
-I agree to monitor the patient's vital signs by doing the following and keeping a record of my care:
+FOR PATIENT TO SIGN I (full name) appoint (full name) as my post-operative caretaker for my surgery on that the doctors recommend that I have qualified 24 hour nursi person as my caretaker and accept the risk of my decision.
+I also 5 private medical information will be disclosed to my caretaker a 2 recovery.
+I also understand that any failure on the part of my ca liability to AFPS, which is not responsible for my choice in caret remain solely responsible for my decision. aker and his/her admities.
+I Temam solery responsible for my decision.
+Patient Signature: Date: FOR CARETAKER TO SIGN I (full name) agree to care for during the post-operative period of 24 hours or more as necess ary after surgery on (date).
+I do not take this obligation lightly and understand failure to care for the patient properly.
+I will keep patient's med confidential and will not disclose said information to anyone ex in patient's care.
+I agree to monitor the patient's vital signs by o loing the following and keeping a record of my care:

-Staying in the same room as the patient; Making sure breathing is strong; Asking questions to make sure patient is able to respond; Making sure that the patient uses the restroom regularly; Giving liquids and food as directed; Giving the proper doses of medicine and recording patient's response.
+Staying in the same room as the patient;

+Making sure breathing is strong;

+Asking questions to make sure patient is able to respond;

+Making sure that the patient uses the restroom regularly;

+Giving liquids and food as directed;

+Giving the proper doses of medicine and recording patient's response.

 All of these measures should be done on a regular basis over the course of the night.
 The intervals can be as frequent as every 5-15 minutes depending on the condition of the patient that you are caring for.
 If I have any question at all, I will call the doctor at 425 990 3223 or other numbers that are supplied to me.
-If there is any problem, I will immediately call 911 and the doctor at 425 990 3223 or other numbers that are supplied to me I also understand that signing this form does not create a relationship between myself and AFBPS; instead, my sole relationship is with the patient, who has chosen me to be the caretaker.
-Any failure on my part does not make AFBPS liable in any way.
+If there is any problem, I will immediately call 911 and the doctor at 425 990 3223 or other numbers that are supplied to me..

+I also understand that signing this form does not create a relationship between myself and AFPS; instead, my sole relationship is with the patient, who has chosen me to be the caretaker.
+Any failure on my part does not make AFPS liable in any way.

 My phone numbers are: Caretaker signature: Date: